|Guide||♦||26 Triplogs||1 Topic|

-I've made my stance clear on the Huachucas before, there are positives and negatives.
+I've made my stance clear on the Huachucas before; there are positives and negatives.
 The positives always seem to win me over.
-Miller Peak with it's awesome panoramas is always worth the effort.
-It can be reached via Miller Canyon for a tough and rewarding climb.
+Miller Peak with its awesome panoramas, is always worth the effort.
+You can reach it via Miller Canyon for a tough and rewarding climb.

 The signed trailhead takes off right of the gravel road and starts climbing immediately.
-Within a quarter mile you see a signed intersection, keep going straight/left to Miller Canyon/Peak.
-There are plently of manzanitas along the way.
+Within a quarter-mile, you see a signed intersection, keep going straight/left to Miller Canyon/Peak.
+There are plenty of manzanitas along the way.
 Shortly thereafter a sign welcomes you into the Miller Peak Wilderness, with a nice view of Carr Peak.
-After about 2/3 mile there is another signed intersection for a short trail to another road, which breaks off to your left.
+After about 2/3 mile, another signed intersection for a short trail to another road breaks off to your left.
 Keep going straight.
 You may start to notice running water on your left, the lowermost drainage of Miller Canyon.
 It was running strong today from the recent rains.

-At 4 miles you reach the junction with the Huachuca Crest trail (103) which runs the length of the range.
+At 4 miles, you reach the junction with the Crest Trail #103 which runs the length of the Huachuca range.
 This is also a segment of the Arizona Trail.
 Hang a left here to Miller Peak, as the sign says (2 miles and some change).
 Immediately you come to Bathtub Spring, where there literally is a Bathtub spring.
 Keep going south along the crest trail.
-Sometimes this trail is nearly choked over with plants but it is well established.
+Sometimes this trail is nearly choked over with plants, but it is well established.
 You cross over the head of Miller Canyon, which is sweet.
 There are also intermittently great views of Miller Peak ahead.
 Today it was wrapped in clouds and looked sinister.
 Would I make it?
-An amazing wildflower display and intermittent aspen stands encouraged me to try.
+An amazing wildflower display and intermittent aspen stand encouraged me to try.

-After about 1.5 miles on the Crest trail you come to signed intersection for the formal trail to Miller Peak (#105).
+After about 1.5 miles on the Crest Trail, you come to a signed intersection for the formal trail to Miller Peak #105.
 This is to your left.
-I must say that the Crest trail was the cleanest I have ever seen it, essentially spotless and unbelievably pleasant.
+I must say that the Crest Trail was the cleanest I have ever seen it, essentially spotless and unbelievably pleasant.

 Take the trail to the peak, about half a mile and 500 feet.
 It is no small last chore.
 However, the peak greets you with probably the best Sky Island summit view in southeastern Arizona (though others are very close).
 The threatening sky only added to the majesty.
 Take it in and head back the way you came.

-In summer there is a good chance you will be racing the monsoons so plan accordingly.
+In summer, there is a good chance you will be racing the monsoons, so plan accordingly.
 The sky looked horrible by the time I finished.
-Also, obviouly beware the border crossers.
+Also, beware of the border crossers.
 I saw none today, probably because it was a weekend?
-I don't know but you may want to consider climbing this one with a buddy.
-In other words, be smarter than me. - Aug 06 2006 fricknaley
+I don't know, but you may want to consider climbing this one with a buddy.
+In other words, be more intelligent than me.